Telstra Social Media Code – the 3 Rs

 Representing Telstra in an official capacity

 There’s a difference between speaking on behalf of Telstra and speaking about Telstra.
 Our official social media activity is centrally coordinated to deliver the best experience for customers and to protect and enhance our brand.
-This means Corporate Affairs specifically accredits certain people to speak on behalf of the company in an official capacity on particular social media platforms.
+This means Communications specifically accredits certain people to speak on behalf of the company in an official capacity on particular social media platforms.
 As someone who works for Telstra, you are welcome and encouraged to talk about Telstra on your own personal social media accounts.

 Telstra’s Social Media Code – the 3Rs of Social Media Engagement